 2. When do I have to comply with EU MDR?

-All medical device manufacturers doing business in Europe must comply with EU MDR guidelines by May 26, 2021.
+All medical device manufacturers doing business in Europe had to comply with EU MDR guidelines by May 26, 2021.
 This regulation applies to all organizations doing business in Europe, meaning medical devices manufactured outside of the EU, but distributed throughout European Union nations will also need to comply.
 The final compliance deadline for all classes of medical devices manufactured is May 26th, 2024.

 3. What are the EU MDR labeling guidelines?

 Unique Device Identification (UDI) component in EU MDR labeling

 The medical device manufacturer needs to correctly submit the UDI information to EUDAMED (European Database on Medical Devices) and maintain all UDIs for its devices.
 The UDI needs to be on the label of the device or on its packaging, or in the case of reusable devices, on the device itself (direct marking).
-Want to learn more about UDI compliance?
-Listen to our webinar recording here
+Listen to our webinar recording about UDI compliance.

 Inclusion of lot and serial numbers